goyo-star/PivotPanic/README.md

 what if we turn it into a proper *race*?

 **PivotPanic** is a little game where it's just you, your mouse,
-and QuickSort itself – first one to get the array in order wins.
+and QuickSort itself, first one to get the array in order wins.
 It's fun, a bit stressful, and you actually learn how sorting works along the way.